 Stage 2: Embed the needle

 The method for nerve ablation is like that utilized for demonstrative squares.
 With the guide of a fluoroscope which is an extraordinary x-beam, the specialist coordinates a flimsy empty needle into the correct area.
 Fluoroscopy permits the specialist to watch the needle continuously on the fluoroscope screen to ensure that the needle goes to the ideal area.
 Differentiation might be infused to affirm the right needle area.
-Some distress happens, yet patients normally feel more weight than pain.
+Some distress happens, yet patients normally feel more weight than lower back pain.

 Stage 3: Convey radiofrequency current

 When the needle is set up, the patient gets a desensitizing medicine.
 At that point, a radiofrequency current is pumped through the empty needle to make a little and exact consume, called a sore, about the size of a cotton swab tip.
-The current decimates the bit of the nerve that transmits pain and upsets the nerve creating signal.
+The current decimates the bit of the nerve that transmits lower back pain and upsets the nerve creating signal.
 The consume takes around 90 seconds for each site, and various nerves can be treated simultaneously.